-The Underlying Index of the Fund concentrates investments on German and foreign secondary stocks.
-This makes the Fund exclusively dependent on the performance of this market sub-segment, and not on the overall market.
+The Underlying Index of the Fund concentrates investments on a particular regional market.
+This makes the Fund exclusively dependent on the performance of this regional market, and not on the overall market.

 16.2.14.
 Risks associated with investing in investment units